aarhusstadsarkiv/datasets/README.md

 ## Citation
 A CITATION.cff file is included for the automatic generation of BibTeX and APA-style citation.

-Due to the structure of the collection (including diverging datasets in one repository), we are limited to a single generic citation file.
-Therefore we would greatly appreciate it, if you add the name(s) of the specific datasets, that you have used, to the automatically generated citation.
+Due to the structure of the collection (including diverging datasets in a single repository), we are limited to a single generic citation file.
+Therefore we would greatly appreciate, if you add the name(s) of the specific datasets, that you have used, to the automatically generated citation.
 A couple of APA-styled examples.

-- If you have used the censuses from the years 1787 and 1801, final citation should look like this:
+- If you have used the censuses from the years 1787 and 1801, the final citation should look like this:

   *Aarhus City Archives.
 (2021).
 Aarhus City Archives Online Datasets (version 2ec5655).
 Censuses 1787 and 1801*

-- If you have used the City Council Minutes from 1915 through 1940, final citation should look like this:
+- If you have used the City Council Minutes from 1915 through 1940, the final citation should look like this:

   *Aarhus City Archives.
 (2021).
 Aarhus City Archives Online Datasets (version 2ec5655).
 City Council Minutes 1915-1940*